 The contractual framework for project financings in the United Kingdom varies depending on the size, nature and revenue generation model of the project.
-Since 1992, the UK government has primarily used the PFI model for public infrastructure projects that are of a smaller scale and capital value, most notably in the health, roads, prisons and education sectors, while larger projects use other variants of the PPP model, such as the concession or joint venture model.
+Since 1992, the government has primarily used the PFI model for public infrastructure projects that are of a smaller scale and capital value, most notably in the health, roads, prisons and education sectors, while larger projects use other variants of the PPP model, such as the concession or joint venture model.
 What separates the PFI model from other PPP models is that the public sector enters into a contract with the private sector to purchase services in relation to an infrastructure project, rather than, for example, the public sector entering into a contract with the private sector to construct an infrastructure project and then granting the latter a concession to operate the infrastructure project.
 On the other hand, project financing for private infrastructure projects follows more generic models, such as build-operate-transfer or build-own-operate-transfer.

 In most cases, a project financing will include the sponsors of a project and a project company, a government entity, lenders, a special purpose vehicle (SPV) of the project company to facilitate financing, contractors and subcontractors, an operator for the project, insurers and offtakers.

-The types and quantity of documents involved in a project finance transaction will depend on various aspects of the project, such as the sector and use of the project, the ownership structure, regulatory involvement and nature (public or private) of the project.
+The types and quantity of documents involved in a project finance transaction will depend on various aspects of the project, such as the sector and use of the project, the ownership structure, regulatory involvement and the nature (public or private) of the project.

 The sponsors of a project will typically incorporate a limited liability company to be the project company.
 The articles of association of the project company will govern the relationship between the sponsors as shareholders of the project company and the project company itself, as well as dictate the project company's internal rules and decision-making process.
 In addition, if there is more than one sponsor of a project, the sponsors will usually enter into a shareholders' agreement that governs their relationships with each other and how the project company should be operated.

-The project company would typically will enter into a concession agreement with a government entity, under which the project company is required to, for example, construct, operate and maintain a facility during the concession period.
+The project company would typically enter into a concession agreement with a government entity, under which the project company is required to, for example, construct, operate and maintain a facility during the concession period.
 The concession agreement is usually a lengthy document that contains, among other things, the parameters of the project, details and specifications of what the project company must achieve and the allocation of risks between parties.

 As it is an SPV with few resources, the project company will seek to subcontract its construction obligations under the concession agreement to a single contractor or several contractors through a single engineering, procurement and construction (EPC) contract or several construction contracts.
 The project company will also enter into a separate operation and maintenance (O&M) contract for the operation of the infrastructure facility, for when the construction work has been completed.